 Each intruder alarm system that we install is certified to meet EN50131, BS 8243 and PD6662 standards.
 The latter standard is an ‘umbrella’ standard for the application of European standards by installers in the design, installation, commissioning and maintenance of intruder and hold-up alarm systems.

 Furthermore, all our engineers are fully trained and have been security screened.
-We are NSI- Gold accredited giving you peace of mind that you are working with a company that will deliver a product of service that can be relied upon.
+We are an NSI Gold-approved company which means we have to operate a Quality Management System (QMS) which is compliant with the BS EN ISO 9001:2015 Standard and all our intruder alarm systems meet the necessary compliance standards.
+This gives you that peace of mind that you are working with a company that will deliver a quality of service, and install products, that can be relied upon.

 We can link smoke, heat and carbon monoxide detectors to the intruder alarm system giving extra protection to your property and assets.